-- 1.3 As part of ICAO's efforts to provide further assistance to States and facilitate access to financing for the development and implementation of States' action plans, ICAO established partnerships with the European Commission (EC), as well as with the Global Environment Facility (GEF) and the United Nations Development Programme (UNDP). - The ICAO-EC joint assistance project, Capacity Building for CO_2 Mitigation from International Aviation, is a 6.5 million Euro project to assist fourteen States from Africa and the Caribbean in the development of their action plans; setting up of their aviation environmental systems; and implementation of measures to reduce aviation emissions.
-Following the kick-off seminars in the Dominican Republic in December 2014 and in Cameroon in February 2015, the national action plan teams have been established in all the selected States to start developing their action plans.
+The ICAO-EU joint assistance project, Capacity Building for CO2 Mitigation from International Aviation, is a Euro 6.5 million project to assist fourteen States from Africa and the Caribbean in the development of their action plans; setting up of their Aviation Environmental Systems (AES) to monitor aviation emissions; and implementation of measures to reduce aviation emissions.
+Following the kick-off seminars in the Dominican Republic in December 2014 and in Cameroon in February 2015, the national action plan teams have been established in all the selected States to start developing their action plans, and they will submit action plans by the end of 2015.
+In 2016, ICAO will continue to support them in the implementation of mitigation measures included in the action plans.

-African Region
+ICAO-EC partnership to assist Member States - 6.5 Million Euros

-Caribbean Region
+African Region Caribbean Region

-10 ECCAS States
+10 ECCAS States Dominican Republic

-Dominican Republic

-Burkina Faso

-Trinidad and Tobago
+Burkina Faso Trinidad and Tobago

-Kenya
+Konya

-1.5 The ICAO-GEF-UNDP joint assistance project, Transforming the Global Aviation Sector: Emission Reduction from International Aviation, is a 2 million USD project, including the development of guidance and supporting mechanisms to assist the identification and implementation of measures to reduce aviation CO2 emissions, and a practical pilot project in Jamaica consisting of the implementation of a measure that could be replicated in other States.
+4.3 The ICAO-GEF-UNDP joint assistance project, Transforming the Global Aviation Sector: Emission Reduction from International Aviation, is a USD 2 million project, including the development of guidance and supporting mechanisms to assist the identification and implementation of measures to reduce aviation CO2 emissions, and a practical pilot project in Jamaica consisting of the implementation of a measure that could be replicated in other States.